-Florida has a four-year statute of limitations that generally applies to premises liability matters.
-This means you’ll have a four-year window to file a lawsuit after the date of your accident.
+Florida has a two-year statute of limitations that generally applies to premises liability matters.
+This means you’ll have a two-year window to file a lawsuit after the date of your accident.

 There are some limited exceptions, like cases involving government agencies or children.
 Keep in mind, these exceptions could give you more or less time to act.